 One of the best things about the summer is that most people will want to come together and enjoy the beautiful outdoors of the country, and this also means that there are a lot of people who are also passionate about food coming together.
 The summer is perfect for food and drink, and these food festivals are the perfect way to enjoy a day or two of relaxation and indulgence.
 Wherever you are in the country you won't be too far away from a great festival, and here are twenty of the best worth looking at.

-In 2019, the Lower Hudson Valley Craft Beer Festival will be held on Saturday, June 1.
 This event celebrates some of the best breweries in New York State and brings together people who enjoy the varied brews that are produced in the region.
 There are live music performances throughout the day, along with over fifty breweries offering tastings and some great barbecue vendors offering tasty snacks and meals to enjoy too.

 First held in 1945, this annual event is held to mark the importance of the watermelon to this part of the country, and is a wonderful community event.
 There is a large parade that travels through the town, while there are also plenty of watermelon eating contests and events to help this weekend go with a bang.

 This three-day event is dedicated to one of the most divisive foods in the world, and all of the different ways in which garlic can be enjoyed.
 The flame-ups see garlic calamari being speed cooked in huge flaming iron containers, while there are also plenty of live music events over three stages, and displays showing off how best to cook with garlic.